Skip to content

 Networking

-An opportunity for delegates to continue networking and enjoy join drinks at the Level 4 space and bar.
+An opportunity for delegates to continue networking and enjoy drinks at the Level 4 space and bar.

 Access

-The Hedberg is wheelchair accessible.
-Access requirements, such as Auslan, captioning and audio description, are available on request.
+Other access requirements, such as Auslan and audio description, are available on request.

 For further accessibility queries about this event, please contact Arts Tasmania at info@arts.tas.gov.au